University of Alabama: Student body

-In fall 2021, the university had an enrollment of 38,320 students, consisting of 31,688 undergraduates and 6,152 postgraduates, from all 67 Alabama counties, all 50 US states and the District of Columbia, and 78 foreign nations.
-Alabama residents comprised 41.4% of the undergraduate student body; out-of-state residents comprised 55.4%, and international (non-resident alien) students comprised 3.2%.
+In fall 2023, the university had an enrollment of 39,623 students, The record enrollment included 3,184 freshmen from Alabama, representing every county in the state.
+This marked UA's fifth consecutive year with an in-state increase and the largest number of in-state freshmen since 2010.
+Alabama residents comprised 41.7% of the undergraduate student body; out-of-state residents comprised 58.3%.